ChrisWiegman/scratch/simple-load-test/README.md

 * **outputFile**: The tile to save results to in csv format. _default is ./output.csv_
 * **debug**: Will show a running list of all connections made as well as their results. _default is false_

+## Return Data

+As this is meant to be _simple_ it creats a CSV with only 2 columns, concurrency to allow identifying which test was run and the time the test took.
+Note it only returns results for **successful** tests.
+If a test failed it is omitted.
+Dividing a count of each test against its concurrency will give you the success rate for a given concurrency.

 ## Examples:

 * Perform a single test with 5 concurrent users against https://chriswiegman.com